-Rights and Privileges of Registered Student Organizations

-- Make campus reservations through the Kenyon Reservations system - Receive a financial account managed by the Office of Student Engagement - Request funding from the student activity fee - Receive an @kenyon.edu email address - Utilize the campus fleet for transportation needs - Rent equipment from the Office of Student Engagement
+- Access to leadership and development resources and events offered by the Office of Student Engagement. - Ability to make campus reservations through the Kenyon Reservations system. - Receive a financial account managed by the Office of Student Engagement to help track organization finances. - Opportunity to request funding from the student activity fee. - Receive an @kenyon.edu email address and account. - Utilize the campus fleet for transportation needs for the organization. - Rent equipment from the Office of Student Engagement for campus programming. - Create a group that provides a benefit to the campus community for years.